zowe/docs-site/docs/user-guide/api-mediation/configuration-saf-resource-checking.md

 Verification of the SAF resource is provided by the following three providers:

-- **`endpoint`**
-This is the highest priority provider, such as a REST endpoint call (ZSS or similar one).
-This option is disabled by default.
-In Zowe, ZSS has the API to check for SAF   resource authorization.

 - **`native`**
   The Native JZOS classes from Java are used to determine SAF resource access.
 This is the default provider.

+  **Note:** This provider cannot be used off-platform.

+- **`endpoint`**
+The Endpoint provider relies on APIs such as a REST endpoint call (ZSS or similar one).
+This option is disabled by default.
+In Zowe, ZSS provides the API to check for SAF resource authorization.

 - **`dummy`**
 This is the lowest priority provider.
 This is the dummy implementation and is defined in a file.

 :::note
 Verification of the SAF resource uses the first available provider based on the specified priority.
-The default configuration resolves to the native provider.
+The default configuration resolves to the `native` provider.
 :::

 You can select a specific provider by specifying the `components.gateway.apiml.security.authorization.provider` key in the `zowe.yaml` file.
-Use the parameter value to strictly define a provider.
+If no value is assigned to Use the parameter value to strictly define a provider.
 If verification is disabled, select the `endpoint` option.

 1. Open the file `zowe.yaml`.